Arrow Financial Co. (NASDAQ:AROW) Short Interest Down 11.9% in August

 Arrow Financial Co.
-(NASDAQ:AROW – Get Rating) saw a large decline in short interest in August.
+(NASDAQ:AROW – Get Rating) was the target of a large decline in short interest in August.
 As of August 31st, there was short interest totalling 150,900 shares, a decline of 11.9% from the August 15th total of 171,300 shares.
-Based on an average daily trading volume, of 19,300 shares, the short-interest ratio is presently 7.8 days.
 Approximately 1.0% of the shares of the stock are sold short.
+Based on an average daily trading volume, of 19,300 shares, the days-to-cover ratio is presently 7.8 days.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-Arrow Financial Corp raised its position in shares of Arrow Financial by 2.7% during the second quarter.
-Arrow Financial Corp now owns 1,525,947 shares of the financial services provider’s stock worth $48,539,000 after purchasing an additional 39,843 shares during the period.
-Vanguard Group Inc. raised its position in shares of Arrow Financial by 0.9% during the first quarter.
-Vanguard Group Inc. now owns 718,468 shares of the financial services provider’s stock worth $23,292,000 after purchasing an additional 6,345 shares during the period.
-State Street Corp raised its position in shares of Arrow Financial by 0.7% during the second quarter.
-State Street Corp now owns 349,032 shares of the financial services provider’s stock worth $11,103,000 after purchasing an additional 2,406 shares during the period.
-Renaissance Technologies LLC raised its position in shares of Arrow Financial by 2.2% during the first quarter.
-Renaissance Technologies LLC now owns 345,615 shares of the financial services provider’s stock worth $11,205,000 after purchasing an additional 7,500 shares during the period.
-Finally, Charles Schwab Investment Management Inc. raised its position in Arrow Financial by 0.9% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 111,258 shares of the financial services provider’s stock valued at $3,607,000 after buying an additional 939 shares during the period.
-44.87% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently modified their holdings of the business.
+LPL Financial LLC grew its holdings in shares of Arrow Financial by 3.8% during the second quarter.
+LPL Financial LLC now owns 7,904 shares of the financial services provider’s stock worth $251,000 after purchasing an additional 292 shares in the last quarter.
+First Republic Investment Management Inc. grew its holdings in shares of Arrow Financial by 0.3% during the first quarter.
+First Republic Investment Management Inc. now owns 105,410 shares of the financial services provider’s stock worth $3,417,000 after purchasing an additional 324 shares in the last quarter.
+Great West Life Assurance Co.
+Can grew its holdings in shares of Arrow Financial by 71.9% during the first quarter.
+Great West Life Assurance Co.
+Can now owns 944 shares of the financial services provider’s stock worth $32,000 after purchasing an additional 395 shares in the last quarter.
+Walthausen & Co.
+LLC grew its holdings in shares of Arrow Financial by 0.7% during the first quarter.
+Walthausen & Co.
+LLC now owns 60,524 shares of the financial services provider’s stock worth $1,962,000 after purchasing an additional 400 shares in the last quarter.
+Finally, Legal & General Group Plc grew its holdings in shares of Arrow Financial by 6.9% during the second quarter.
+Legal & General Group Plc now owns 6,654 shares of the financial services provider’s stock worth $212,000 after purchasing an additional 429 shares in the last quarter.
+Hedge funds and other institutional investors own 44.87% of the company’s stock.

 Arrow Financial Dividend Announcement

-The business also recently announced a — dividend, which will be paid on Friday, September 23rd.
-Stockholders of record on Monday, September 19th will be given a dividend of $3.00 per share.
+The firm also recently disclosed a — dividend, which will be paid on Friday, September 23rd.
+Stockholders of record on Monday, September 19th will be issued a dividend of $3.00 per share.
 This represents a dividend yield of 3.4%.
 The ex-dividend date is Friday, September 16th.
-Arrow Financial’s dividend payout ratio (DPR) is presently 37.45%.
+Arrow Financial’s payout ratio is 37.45%.

 Arrow Financial Corporation, a bank holding company, provides commercial and consumer banking, and financial products and services.
 The company's deposit products include demand deposits, interest-bearing checking accounts, savings deposits, time deposits, and other time deposits.
 Its lending activities comprise commercial loans, such as term loans, time notes, and lines of credit; and commercial real estate loans to finance real estate purchases, refinancing, expansions, and improvements to commercial properties, as well as commercial construction and land development loans to finance projects.